Capital One Arena: Basketball

 The arena has been home to the Wizards NBA team since its opening and was home to the Washington Mystics WNBA team from 1998 to 2018, before the Mystics moved to a new, smaller arena in the Congress Heights area of southeast Washington.
 In 2024, the Mystics relocated their June 7 and September 19 games against the Indiana Fever to Capital One Arena, citing the demand of tickets as a result of the rising popularity of Caitlin Clark.
 The Georgetown Hoyas men's basketball team has also played there since the arena's opening.
 The arena has hosted three basketball all star games: the 2001 NBA All-Star Game and the 2002 and 2007 WNBA All-Star Games.
 The arena has been home to many playoff games, but has yet to host an NBA Finals.

 The arena has hosted games for the NCAA Division I men's basketball tournament several times.
-It hosted first- and second-round games in 1998, 2002, 2008 and 2011, and hosted the regional finals in 2006, 2013 and 2019.
+It hosted first- and second-round games in 1998, 2002, 2008 and 2011, and hosted the regional finals (sweet sixteen and elite eight) in 2006, 2013, 2019, and 2026.
 Most notably the 2005–06 George Mason Patriots men's basketball team from nearby Fairfax, Virginia advanced to the Final Four in the arena.
 The arena also hosted the Atlantic 10 men's basketball tournament in 2018 and 2022.
 It hosted the ACC men's basketball tournament in 2005, 2016, and 2024.
 In 2017 the arena hosted the Big Ten men's basketball tournament.

 The Harlem Globetrotters play in the arena on an annual basis, often against the Washington Generals, a team named in honor of President Dwight Eisenhower.

 Combat sports

 Mike Tyson's final non-exhibition fight (Mike Tyson vs. Kevin McBride) was held at the arena on June 11, 2005.
-On June 19, 2011, WWE Capitol Punishment was held at the arena, featuring: John Cena, Rey Mysterio, CM Punk, Randy Orton, Big Show and The Miz.
 On October 1, 2011, UFC Live: Cruz vs. Johnson was held at the arena.
 On December 7, 2019, UFC on ESPN: Overeem vs. Rozenstruik was held at the arena.
-The arena is also set to host the 42nd edition of Saturday Night's Main Event on December 13, 2025, which will feature John Cena's final match in his 26-year career.